authlete/authlete-ruby-quick-start/README.md

 One is `authentication-server.rb` which you have used so far.
 The other is `authentication-server-sinatra.rb` which is a very simple implementation based on [Sinatra](http://www.sinatrarb.com/).
-If you want to grab the overall picture of authentication callback endpoint, the source code based on Sinatra may be better to look into.
+If you want to grab the overall picture of authentication callback endpoint quickly, the source code based on Sinatra may be better to look into.

 <h4>
 # 3. Protected Resource Endpoint

-The primary reason for people to want to implement OAuth 2.0 is to allow third-party client applications to access their services with limited privileges.
+The primary reason for people to want to implement OAuth 2.0 is that they wan to allow third-party client applications to access their services with limited privileges.
 In that sense, it can be said that the main goal of OAuth 2.0 implementation is to provide endpoints (Web APIs) through which client applications can access resources which are hosted on a service.

 A endpoint (Web API) which provides access to a resource in a protected manner is called a "protected resource endpoint", and a server which